yamilvindas/LQ-KNN_DataAnnotation/README.md

 ### B) Other Examples

 In the folder *examples* you can find some codes testing the main blocks of our proposed method.
 For more details, you can refer to the README.md file of this folder.

+## V) How to use our method with other datasets ?

+Our method is generic and can be used with different datasets.
+Indeed, each block of our method can be adapted to each dataset.
+For instance, if your dataset is an audio dataset, you can use an LSTM, RNN or Transfomer architecture to do the feature extraction part.
+You can also use other dimensionality reduction techniques to obtain the final 2D space (although we recommend t-SNE as it preserves better the local structure than other methods).
+To understand the behavior of our method on your dataset we recommend that you take the following steps:
+* Let's suppose that you have a dataset *D* composed of a set of *L* labeled samples and a set *U* of unlabeled samples.
+Let's denote by *l* the proportion of labeled samples (i.e. the ratio between the cardinal of *L* and the cardinal of *D*).
+* First, start by studying the bahavior of our method using only *L*:
+    - Divide *L* between a set of labeled samples *LL* and another set of unlabeled samples *LU* in order to have *l* labeled samples in this dataset.
+As the trye labels of the samples of *LU* are known, when labeling *LU* you can compute the annotation accuracy of the method.
+    - Test our method with different values of the hyper-parameters (values for *k_s*, *k_t*, *K* and *\tau*) to propagate the labels from *LL* to *LU*.
+As you have the true labels of the samples in *LU* you can compute the annotation accuracy as well as the percentage of labeled samples.
+    - This will allow you to get an estimation of the annotation error that you can make on your dataset with different values of the hyper-parameters.
+    - You can then choose the values of the hyper-parameters allowing you to get the best trade-off between the annotation error and the percentage of labeled samples for you application.
+* Then, using the hyper-parameters chosen in the previous step, you can propagate the labels from the samples of *L* to the samples of *U*.

+It is also possible to directly propagate the labels from *L* to *U* for different value sof the hyper-parameters and train your supervised models using a robust loss function as shown in the submitted paper (however, in this case you do not have an estimation of the annotation error).